aignostics/typescript-sdk/docs/requirements/TEMPLATE_SHR.md

-# SHR Template - Stakeholder Health Requirement
+# SHR Template - Stakeholder Requirement

 **Purpose**: Use this template to create Stakeholder Requirements (SHR) - high-level requirements that describe what stakeholders need from the system.